amaddah/sitePerso/README.md

 # Personal website project

-During my internship of my 4th year of IT school of engineer with INSA Val-de-Loire A Centre, I had the opportunity to work and master the Symfony framework.
+During my internship of my 4th year of IT school of engineer with INSA Centre Val-de-Loire, I had the opportunity to work and master the Symfony framework.

 I always wanted to create my own website from scratch.
 Thus, I took this opportunity in order to engage in this personal website project.
 I really hope that I will complete it.